-I was looking forward to Sherri Sneed's demonstration on armatures, but unfortunately, she couldn't make the meeting.
-Babette Cox took her place and demonstrated a Satin Swirl Egg.
-She used this huge egg for her demonstration, but you can use the more ordinary chicken egg.
+I was looking forward to Sherri Sneed's demonstration on armatures, but unfortunately, she couldn't make the

 The lesson was inspired by Kyle Savastano.
 His mom had given Kyle (who was only five at the time) scraps of clay while she was demonstrating mica shift covered eggs.
 He proceeded to mush and smoosh the clay then placed the scraps on an egg.
 You can read about Kyle and see his incredible egg by clicking on the following link: http://www.polymerclaycentral.com/satinegg.html